mrheltic/Bilancia-SaT/README.md

 - Optionally, add a pull-up resistor between the digital input pin and the 5V pin of the Arduino board to ensure stable button readings.
 (We implemented it, if you want to add it, you can modify it in declaration part)

 ## Variables
-The program utilizes the following variables:
+The program uses the following variables:

 - `calibration_factor`: This variable is used to calibrate the scale.
 It is a float value that can be adjusted based on the specific characteristics of the load cell and the desired measurement units.
 - `units`: This variable stores the measured weight in grams.